WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 The _contain_ operator is used to check whether the first argument contains the second one.

-It applies to three different situations:
+It applies in three different situations:
-- The arguments are both strings: returns true if the second string is a substring of the first one
+- The arguments are both strings:  Returns true if the second string is a substring of the first one.
-- The first argument is an array: returns true if the second argument is contained in the array
+- The first argument is an array:  Returns true if the second argument is contained in the array.
-- The first argument is an map and the second one is a string: returns true if the second argument is a existing key in the map
+- The first argument is a map and the second is a string:
+  Returns true if the second argument is an existing key in the map.

 In any other case, it will return false.